impragya08/impragya08/README.md

 <div align="center">

- 🔭 I’m currently working on **Senseii: a personalized AI assistant that will be there at every step of its user's personal growth Journey**
+ 🔭 I’m currently working on **[Senseii] (https://github.com/Senseii-ai) : a personalized AI assistant that will be there at every step of its user's personal growth Journey**

  🌱 I’m currently learning **React Native, Tensorflow and Skitlearn**